TonyPhipps/SIEM/UseCases/Generic.md

 - Firmware is updated/out-of-date
 - Software is installed/out-of-date

-## Network

-- A protocol field is larger than X bytes
-- A TCP connection has been open for a prolonged period

 ## Correlation
 - A system reports more than X anomaly-style alerts in Y time frame